 - 2 pounds 85/15 ground beef

-Stir in garlic, chili powder, oregano, cinnamon, allspice, and cloves until fragrant, about 30 seconds.
+- Stir in chocolate, garlic, chili powder, oregano, cinnamon, allspice, and cloves until fragrant, about 30 seconds.
 Add broth, tomato sauce, vinegar, tomato paste, brown sugar, and Worcestershire sauce.

-Stir in beef and bring to boil.
+- Stir in beef and bring to boil.
 Reduce heat and simmer until thickened, about 20 to 25 minutes.
 Season to taste with salt and pepper (I like 1 teaspoon salt and 1/2 teaspoon pepper).